Elliot Ackerman: Political

-Author
+Author and journalist

-Ackerman has written and published five novels (Green on Blue, Dark at the Crossing, Waiting for Eden, Red Dress in Black & White, and 2034: A Novel of the Next World War), the upcoming Halcyon: A Novel, and two memoirs (Places and Names: On War, Revolution, and Returning and The Fifth Act: America's End in Afghanistan).
+Ackerman has written and published eight novels (Green on Blue, Dark at the Crossing, Waiting for Eden, Red Dress in Black & White, Halcyon, 2054 and 2084 with Admiral James G. Stavridis, and Sheepdogs), and two memoirs (Places and Names: On War, Revolution, and Returning and The Fifth Act: America's End in Afghanistan).
 His fiction and essays have also appeared in The New Yorker, The Atlantic, The New Republic, The New York Times Magazine, Esquire, Time, Harper's Magazine, Ecotone and others (see Selected Bibliography).
-He was a writer for Esquire, and is also a contributor to The Daily Beast.
+He was a writer for Esquire, and is also a contributor to The Daily Beast and, more recently, The Free Press, where his recurring "A Man Should Know" series and commentary on defense policy have appeared.